Causes of World War I: Impact of colonial rivalry and aggression on the pre-1914 Europe

+German isolation

-Otto von Bismarck disliked the idea of an overseas empire but supported France's colonization in Africa because it diverted the French government, attention, and resources away from Continental Europe and revanchism after 1870.
+Otto von Bismarck disliked the idea of an overseas empire, but supported France's colonization in Africa because it diverted the French away from Continental Europe and revanchism after 1870.
 Germany's "New Course" in foreign affairs, Weltpolitik ("world policy"), was adopted in the 1890s after Bismarck's dismissal.
 Its aim was ostensibly to transform Germany into a global power through assertive diplomacy, the acquisition of overseas colonies, and the development of a large navy.

-Some historians, notably MacMillan and Hew Strachan, believe that a consequence of the policy of Weltpolitik and Germany's associated assertiveness was to isolate it.
+Some historians, notably MacMillan and Hew Strachan, believe that a consequence of Weltpolitik and Germany's associated assertiveness was to isolate it.
 Weltpolitik, particularly as expressed in Germany's objections to France's growing influence in Morocco in 1904 and 1907, also helped cement the Triple Entente.
-The Anglo-German naval race also isolated Germany by reinforcing Britain's preference for agreements with Germany's continental rivals: France and Russia.
+The Anglo-German naval race isolated Germany by reinforcing Britain's preference for agreements with Germany's continental rivals: France and Russia.

-German isolation: a consequence of the Triple Entente?

-Historians like Ferguson and Clark believe that Germany's isolation was the unintended consequences of the need for Britain to defend its empire against threats from France and Russia.
-They also downplay the impact of Weltpolitik and the Anglo-German naval race, which ended in 1911.

-Britain and France signed a series of agreements in 1904, which became known as the Entente Cordiale.
-Most importantly, it granted freedom of action to Britain in Egypt and to France in Morocco.
-Equally, the 1907 Anglo-Russian Convention greatly improved British–Russian relations by solidifying boundaries that identified respective control in Persia, Afghanistan, and Tibet.
+Historians like Ferguson and Clark believe Germany's isolation was the unintended consequences of the need for Britain to defend its empire against threats from France and Russia.
+They downplay the impact of Weltpolitik and the Anglo-German naval race, which ended in 1911.
+Britain and France signed agreements in 1904, known as the Entente Cordiale.
+Most importantly, it granted freedom of action to Britain in Egypt and France in Morocco.
+Equally, the 1907 Anglo-Russian Convention improved British–Russian relations by solidifying boundaries that identified respective control in Persia, Afghanistan, and Tibet.

 The alignment between Britain, France, and Russia became known as the Triple Entente.
-However, the Triple Entente was not conceived as a counterweight to the Triple Alliance but as a formula to secure imperial security between the three powers.
-The impact of the Triple Entente was twofold: improving British relations with France and its ally, Russia, and showing the importance to Britain of good relations with Germany.
+However, the Triple Entente was not conceived as a counterweight to the Triple Alliance, but as a formula to secure imperial security among the three powers.
+The impact of the Entente was twofold: improving British relations with France and its ally, Russia, and showing the importance to Britain of good relations with Germany.
 Clark states it was "not that antagonism toward Germany caused its isolation, but rather that the new system itself channeled and intensified hostility towards the German Empire."